-Virtual reality can be used in employee training across a variety of industries, allowing workers to safely and effectively acquire all sorts of operational skills and learn crucial safety and maintenance techniques.
+Virtual reality employee training can be used across a variety of industries, allowing workers to safely and effectively acquire all sorts of operational skills and learn crucial safety and maintenance techniques.

-So far, one of the most sophisticated and eye-catching use cases for the technology is VR-enabled employee training, which, according to PwC, will contribute $294 billion to the global economy by 2030.
+So far, one of the most sophisticated and eye-catching use cases for the technology is virtual reality training, whose global market size is expected to reach $142.1 billion by 2030.

 In this article, we will delve into virtual reality employee training and its benefits, see which industries can adopt the technology in their operations, and take a closer look at some real-life examples of how various organizations leverage virtual reality training.